gomezc08/C6461-Assembler-Simulator/docs/README.md

 2. **Run**:
-Use the same command to run: `java -cp bin ui.ComputerSimulatorGUI`
+Use the same command to run: `java -cp bin ui.FrontendGUI`

 ### Notes:
 - Make sure the `bin` directory is created in your project root before compiling.
 If not, create it manually.